 Do you rely mostly on one professor for advising, or do multiple professors (or other people) help guide your research and study?
 How do you manage different streams of advice?

 Some students rely mostly on one mentor.
 At the furthest extreme, one student recommends that “you should follow the advice of your advisor first and foremost, unless they advised you to talk to someone else (then you follow that person’s advice).
 Your career is made initially by your advisor, whether you want to believe it or not.”
 Even so, some students find it helpful to rely on one main advisor for big-picture ideas and more frequent meetings, with other mentors serving as specialists in subfields or for specific methods.
-One student who worked mainly with one advisor up until forming her dissertation committee shares: “I’ve found it actually very helpful to have people on my committee who don’t soley study my subfield, as it pushes me to answer the ‘so what’ question that I would otherwise take for granted with just a subfield-specific audience.”
+One candidate who worked mainly with one advisor up until forming her dissertation committee shares: “I’ve found it actually very helpful to have people on my committee who don’t soley study my subfield, as it pushes me to answer the ‘so what’ question that I would otherwise take for granted with just a subfield-specific audience.”

 Other students echo Calarco’s advice about finding multiple people to fill different mentoring roles, but divide up these roles in different ways.
 One has a main advisor to deal with day-to-day questions and advice, another more senior professor who he only occasionally sends very polished work, and more casual relationships with other faculty members.
 He recommends looking for both “formal and informal advisors.
 The cool thing about being in this department is there are a ton of different people who come from very different places and address things in very different ways, and you should get to know professors even if they’re not your advisors.
 Talk to them, send them work, ask them what they think about things.”

-Another students turns “to one person for professional advice, one person for more pastoral care, and another person for specific methodological or substantive guidance.”
+Another student turns “to one person for professional advice, one person for more pastoral care, and another person for specific methodological or substantive guidance.”
 Finally, one respondent finds both gentle nurture and brutal honesty helpful, albeit not in the same person: “I sometimes find it useful to work with someone who’s a little gentler than my main advisor to stroke my ego.
 Whenever I’ve been in a situation where these people are my main advisors, I get frustrated and end up being unproductive.
 But they’re good for keeping me sane and somewhat grounded.”